Illia-Sakharau/rsschool-cv/cv.md

 I am a UX/UI designer with 2 years of commercial experience who wants to understand the front-end better in order to improve my work.
 And perhaps in the future I will completely relearn to be a front-end developer.

-I expect that this course will expand my  JS/Front-end knowledge ㅤㅤ
+I expect that this course will expand my  JS/Front-end knowledge.
+ㅤㅤ
 ㅤㅤ
 ㅤㅤ